Go Back

 Rice flour paste

-• In a small pan, mix water (or kelp broth) with rice flour and THEN turn on the stove to medium-low
+• In a small pan, mix water (or the kelp broth) with rice flour and THEN turn on the stove to medium-low

 1 cup water, 2 tbsp glutonious rice flour